BSSeeker/BSseeker2/README.md

 A: This error is related with pysam version.
 Testing using pysam v0.6.x would not have such error.
 People reports such error when using pysam v0.7.4.
 We haven't test other pysam versions, and are very glad if you could tell us whether it works on other versions.
+**Update** : In version 2.1.2 and later, BS-Seeker2 consided the problem with pysam version.
+If you still face similar error even after you update to 2.1.2, you are welcomed to send feedbacks to us.

 ### QA3.5